 - The Theory of Voronoi Diagrams and Boundaries

-An unpublished 156-page textbook, An Introduction to Symmetric Geometry, fully describes this Geometry.
+An unpublished 161-page PFD textbook, An Introduction to Symmetric Geometry, fully discusses this Geometry.
 It includes numerous definitions, 20 theorems, 12 lemmas, 3 corollaries, and numerous examples and exercises.
-It also explains all algorithms in the Geometry and Atomic Motions in detail.
+It also explains all algorithms in Symmetric Geometry and Atomic Motions in detail.

 A set of object-oriented classes implements all of the data structures and methods (functions) of Symmetric Geometry, Atomic Motions, and Motion Abstractions.